-Multiple factors, including misconfigured settings and an outdated app could lead to such errors on the YouTube app.
+Multiple factors, including misconfigured settings, changing YouTube region, and an outdated app could lead to such errors on the YouTube app on your iOS device.
+YouTube app for iPhone doesn’t have hardware acceleration feature like the one in Google Chrome and Microsoft Edge browsers.
+Of course, you’ll need to ensure that your mobile internet connection is consistent and reliable.
 We’ll walk you through some of the solutions to help solve the issue with ease.

 1. Turn On/Off Airplane Mode

 You should start by toggling the Airplane mode.
 This tries to solve any minor network connection issues that might have caused the ‘something went wrong’ error on YouTube.

 Swipe down from the top-right corner of the screen to bring the Control Center.
 Tap the Airplane icon to turn on Airplane mode.

 Wait for a minute or two before turning it off.
 Then, check if you still see the ‘something went wrong’ error in the YouTube app.

 Quite often we’d love streaming YouTube videos on the Wi-Fi network and not worry about using up the costly mobile data.
 For that, you may not have given YouTube app the permission to work on the mobile data.
 So, you need to ensure that you’ve allowed YouTube to use your phone’s mobile data.
 Here’s how you can check that.

 Step 1: Open Settings on iPhone.
 Scroll down to tap the YouTube app.

 Step 2: Toggle on the switch next to Mobile Data.
 Also, ensure all the necessary permissions are allowed.